 How much do you need?

 Elder Vu is a tall, dignified Samoan from Australia.
 He draws himself up to his full height.

 Elder Vu pauses.

-The people look at Elder Vu, then agree.
-Elder Hall gives them 1500 pesos, about $34 in American money.
-Elder Vu writes a receipt, which the driver signs.
+The people looked at Elder Vu, then agreed.
+Elder Hall gave them 1500 pesos, about $34 in American money.
+Elder Vu wrote a receipt, which the driver signed.

-Elder Mejos whispers that is usually better to pay them something so they will go away.
+Elder Mejos whispered that is usually better to pay them something so they will go away.
 The money will probably be needed to pay their fees.